 There are, of course, many other lodging options in what is a very big and heavily populated region.
 Some, like Bethesda, McLean, or Fairfax offer a more residential feel.

 In general, the further you move away from the National Mall, the more budget options open up.
 The flip side is that they probably involve longer trips to get downtown.
 Staying outside the ring-road known as the Beltway will mean that both morning and evening rush hours, each of which lasts a few hours, will factor heavily in your daily plans.
 If you’re driving, you could end up fighting some of the region’s notorious traffic all the way in and out and some highways have tolls that can get very expensive at certain times of the day.

 Metro is by far the best way to get downtown from these areas, although not every area is equally well served by Metro.
 Some have good bike and walking trails that lead downtown, if you’re up for a bit of exercise.

 Among the better options further afield is National Harbor in southern Maryland.
 It’s a relatively new development on the Potomac waterfront purpose-built for large hotels and restaurants.
 The catch is that most of its public transport options involve at least a bus and one or two metro rail transfers.
-It also offers some scheduled access to the cherry blossoms by boat, although you should confirm with the hotel that the boat services will be offered that year.
+It also offers some scheduled access to the cherry blossoms by boat, although you should confirm with the hotel when (and if) that will be an option–it varies year to year.

 If you’re coming by air, the DC region has three big airports: Dulles (airport code IAD), Baltimore-Washington (airport code BWI), and Reagan-National (airport code DCA).